Statistical learning on randomized data to verify quantum state approximate k-designs: Introduction

-The degree of randomness in an ensemble of states is characterized by estimating its closeness to the relevant quantum $k$-design and naturally depends on the information available about the ensemble of states.
-However, the gathering of this information can be experimentally a resource intensive task, in particular for large systems akin to quantum state tomography \cite{White, Lvovsky, Itatani, Cramer}.
-In this work, the ensemble of states considered consists of conditional outcomes of the system based on measurements performed for the bath, all of which are numerically simulated.
-The efficient characterization of the numerically simulated ensemble of states as an approximate quantum $k$-designs relies on two key steps: (i) Constructing the ensemble of states using projective measurements in the random bases and (ii) applying machine learning methods on the measurement data for postprocessing.
-Using a prototypical platform of interacting spins in a Rydberg setup, we numerically construct the ensemble of states by implementing a protocol that involves randomly selecting the basis of projective measurement for the system while measuring the bath in the computational basis.
-This significantly reduces the amount of data (measurements) needed to represent the ensemble of states.
+The characterization of approximate quantum $k$-designs investigated here involves two key steps: (i) Sampling the ensemble of states using projective measurements in the random bases and (ii) applying statistical learning methods on the measurement data for post-processing.
+Using a prototypical platform of interacting spins in a Rydberg setup, we numerically construct the ensemble of states by implementing a protocol that involves splitting the system into two subsystems: $A$ and $B$, realizing an approximate quantum state design in $A$ and treating $B$ as an auxiliary system used for random ensemble generation~\cite{Choi2021}.
+Measuring subsystem $B$ in the computational basis projects the joint system into a corresponding ensemble of post-measurement states on subsystem $A$.
+We then propose randomly selecting the basis of projective measurement for subsystem $A$ while measuring subsystem $B$ in the computational basis.
 It is well-established that utilizing the statistical correlations arising from randomized measurements forms a flexible toolbox useful for estimating various quantum properties of the many-body quantum state such as purity, entanglement and out-of-time-ordered correlations \cite{Elben}.
-Next we leverage tools of machine learning (ML) which are based on statistical inferences to estimate the parameters that describe the ensemble of states.
-In this case, both maximum likelihood estimation approach and restricted Boltzmann machines manage to accurately characterize the randomness in the ensemble of states with far fewer data points than conventional approaches which are usually based on frequentist approach \cite{Choi2021} and is applicable to any quantum platform that can generate random ensemble of states.
+Next, we leverage tools of machine learning (ML) which are based on statistical inferences to estimate the parameters that describe the ensemble of states.
+Using both maximum likelihood estimation and restricted Boltzmann machines, we demonstrate that this routine significantly reduces the number of measurements needed to accurately represent the ensemble of states compared to either full state tomography or a frequentist method as implemented in~\cite{Choi2021}.
+In addition, we show that the maximum likelihood approach outperforms even efficient shadow tomography~\cite{o2016efficient,huang2020predicting, McGinley} for all cases tested, while the restricted Boltzmann machines achieve this performance in the high data regime.
+Finally, we note that our results are applicable to any quantum platform that can generate random ensembles of states.